Note:

-This tip appeared first in the March 2003 DRSNews
+This tip first appeared back in the March 2003 DRSNews.

 fixated on snow this winter, and since ‘snow’